-It is no secret that getting referrals from current employees is one of the best ways to hire top-notch talent.
+It is no secret that referral marketing is one of the best ways to hire top-notch talent from your current employees.
 It’s a way of getting employees to help fill up open positions by referring someone they know who is qualified enough for the job.
-Referrals have become a very popular hiring strategy that many companies have created entire programs encouraging existing employees to submit referrals in exchange for incentives.
+Employee referrals have become a very popular hiring strategy that many companies have created entire programs encouraging existing employees to submit referrals in exchange for incentives.

 But while there are several advantages to hiring through referrals, it is not without its share of drawbacks.
 In this post, we look at 3 disadvantages of employee referral programs you should watch out for.